 Step One states: ‘we admitted we were powerless over alcohol— that our lives had become unmanageable.’

 It can take people quite a while to fully accept that alcohol is a real problem in their lives.
-Then, it takes, even more to admit that their lives have become unmanageable and that the only solution is to leave alcohol behind.
+Then, it takes, even more, to admit that their lives have become unmanageable and that the only solution is to leave alcohol behind.

 This is why drinking often remains hidden.
-There is a shame in owning up to the fact that you can’t manage without drinking, that it has power over your life, and you are entirely fixated on your next drink.
+There is a shame in owning up to the fact that you can’t manage without drinking, that it has power over your life, and that you are entirely fixated on your next drink.

 Shame and stigma are barriers to getting help in a country like Ireland, where around 85% of people drink alcohol and where drinking alcohol is a part of the culture.